alessio29/savagebot/README.md

 `!3s8w8` - Savage Worlds roll with three trait die d8 and wild die d8 (bursts with non-default wild die)

+Also SavageBot supports custom TN and counting raises from it.
+To do so - use the following syntax: `s6t5`.
+Result will look like:

+  s6t5: [11; w8] = 11 (2; TN: 5)

+This means: roll result is 11, 2 - is success with one raise, TN is self-explanatory.

+This may be combined with othe roll options, like custom wild die: `!s6w8t7`.

 `!Nw[+1/+2]` - West End Games D6 System roll.
 Rolls N d6's one of which is 'wild': it explodes on 6 and subtracts highest number on 1.

 `!6d6s4` - WoD, Lady Blackbird roll - rolls 6 d6 and returns how many dice rolled 4 or more